 A greenhouse seed orchard would allow for a more intensive management of seed production, with a good control of environmental conditions.
 For the first time in the Maritime pine breeding programme, we tested mass pollination under greenhouse conditions.
 We want to evaluate the technical feasibility of this method, the potential of seed yield per cone and the pollen contamination rate.
 Twenty grafted trees in 100 litre pots were placed in a greenhouse during flowering time and mass pollinated, then transferred outside for cone maturation.
 In the absence of an authorised efficient chemical control, bags were placed on young cones for protection against seed bugs.
 After harvest, the seeds will be analysed for their molecular marker (sections of DNA) profiles to check their pedigrees.

-of B4EST research is being led by INRA, France.
+This part of B4EST research is being led by INRA, France.

 Bouffier L., Debille S., Alazard P., Pastuszka P., Raffin A., Harvengt L., Lelu-Walter M.-A., Musch B., Trontin J.-F. (2017).
 Pollen contamination and mating structure in maritime pine clonal seed orchards.
 IUFRO Seed Orchard Conference 2017 (2.09.01 Unit), 04-06 sept.
 2017, Bålsta (Suède).
 Poster, pp. 65.